nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ### View Command Feature

-The proposed ViewCommand feature allows the user to view more details about a specific role.
-We decided to hide less important details regarding a role, and only show certain important details like Name, Company, Salary, Deadline, etc.
+The `view` command allows the user to view more details about a specific role.
+We decided to hide less important details regarding a role, and only show certain important details like Name, Company, Salary, Deadline, and experience in the list of role cards on the UI.
+The user can then use the `view` command to view all details of a role.

 The view command does not affect the role book in any way.
 In other words, it does not add/edit/delete any roles in the role book.